girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 It is a strict syntactical superset of *javascript*,it means that it has all features of javascript ,and an additional layer on top of these.

 The typescript is itself wriiten in typescript and compiled to plain javascript.So it can be run anywhere where javascript can be run.
-TypeScript knows the JavaScript language and will generate types for you in many cases.
-For example in creating a variable and assigning it to a particular value, TypeScript will use the value as its type.
+Typescript knows the Javascript language and will generate types for you in many cases.
+For example in creating a variable and assigning it to a particular value, Typescript will use the value as its type.

 **For example:**